fynnfluegge/codereview.ai/README.md

 ```

 > [!NOTE]
-> It is recommended to use `pipx` for installation, nonetheless it is also possible to use `pip`
+> It is recommended to use `pipx` for installation, nonetheless it is also possible to use `pip`.